 Texas’ Zero-Tolerance Suspended License Enforcement

-Whether you were “driving” to work, “driving” to pick up a child/family member, or “driving” for emergency reasons, you will still be arrested and taken straight to jail if found to be Driving with a Suspended License (DWLS).
+Whether you were “driving” to work, “driving” to pick up a child/family member, or “driving” for emergency reasons, you will still be arrested and jailed for driving with a suspended Texas Driver License.

-The judge will not make exceptions for people who committed the crime of driving under a suspended license, regardless of any perceived justification on part of the defendant.
+The judge will not make exceptions for people who committed the crime of driving with a suspended license, regardless of any perceived justification on part of the defendant.

 Suspended Licenses: Take it Seriously

-You’ll face new criminal charges, possible jail time, a fine, and a longer Texas Driver License (TDL) suspension period if you’re pulled over by the Houston Police Department, or the Harris County Sheriff’s Office, or any other licensed Texas law enforcement officer, and found to be Driving While your License is Suspended, or Invalid (DWLI).
+If you’re pulled over by the Houston Police Department, or the Harris County Sheriff’s Office, or any other licensed Texas law enforcement officer, and found to be Driving While your License is Suspended, or Invalid (DWLI), you’ll face new criminal charges, possible jail time, and a fine.
+Another potential consequence is a longer Texas Driver License (TDL) suspension period.

 Penalties for DWLI/DWLS

-Criminal penalties for DWLI are assessed in line with the misdemeanor classification of the crime.
-There are two main options used by the court to penalize defendants charged with DWLI; fines & an extended Texas Driver License suspension period.
+DWLI is classified as a misdemeanor offense.
+Criminal penalties are defined in the Texas misdemeanor sentencing guidelines.
+In short, there are two main options used by the court to penalize defendants charged with DWLI; fines & an extended Texas Driver License suspension period.
 County jail time of up to six months is also possible.
 See below for a better idea of the potential penalties these cases.

 - The basic offense for “knowingly/intentionally” driving while your TDL is suspended is classified as a Class C Misdemeanor.